-Data integration is the process of consolidating data from a set of heterogeneous data sources into a single uniform data set or view on the data.
+Data integration is the process of consolidating data from a set of heterogeneous data sources into a single uniform data set (materialized integration) or view on the data (virtual integration).

-- The integrated data set should: - 1.
-Correctly and completely represent the content of all data sources. - Use a single data model and a single schema. - Only contain a single representation of every real-world entity. - Not contain any conflicting data about single entities. - To achieve this, data integration needs to resolve various types of heterogeneity that exist between data sources.
+- The integrated data should: - 1. correctly and completely represent the content of all data sources - 2. use a single data model and a single schema - 3. only contain a single representation of each real-world entity - 4. not contain any conflicting data about single entities - To achieve this, data integration needs to resolve various types of heterogeneity that exist between data sources